Arnavion/libjass/README.md

 * The .ts files are the source of libjass.
 They are TypeScript files and must be compiled into JavaScript for the browser using the TypeScript compiler.
 Instructions are in BUILD.md

-* The two peg.js files are the source of [PEG.js](http://pegjs.majda.cz/).
-This is the parser generator library used to build a parser for the ASS format.
+* The ass.pegjs file is the source of a parser for the ASS format.

-* ass.pegjs is the source of that parser.

 * The rest of the files - index.xhtml, index.js, index.css, fonts.css are a sample implementation of how to use libjass.
 These files are not needed to use libjass on your website.
 They only exist as an example of the libjass API, placement of &lt;div&gt; elements to render the subs, etc.

 ### I want to use libjass for my website.
 What do I need to do?

-1. You need to build libjass.js using the instructions in BUILD.md
+1. You need to build libjass.js and ass.pegjs.js using the instructions in BUILD.md
-1. You need to load libjass.js on the page with your video.
+1. You need to load libjass.js and ass.pegjs.js on the page with your video.
 1. You need to call the libjass API.

 ### Where's the API documentation?
 What API do I need to call to use libjass?